inknsharps/coding_practice/02_feb_2021/02_16_21/readme.md

 This is an alternate solution to the random password generator assignment.

+## Differences from class solution

+Use `<input>` tags instead using window methods to define variables for password generation.

 Instead of defining arrays/strings for the character types, a `.fromCharCode` method was used to generate a specific subset of characters from the UTF-16 code units.

 This unfortunately does not work so smoothly for symbols because of their varying codes in the UTF-16 table, so these were defined as a single string, then a `.charAt` method was applied along with a typical `Math.floor(Math.random()*value)` to pull a character from that string.